IvoryDuke/HillVacuum/README.md

 - I got tired of manually typing the coordinates of the collision polygons in a text file.

 ## How is HillVacuum?
-For those who do not mind reading, HV features a built in manual which can be opened through the keyboard key `~`.
+For those who do not mind reading, HV features a built in manual which can be opened through the keyboard combination `` Ctrl+` ``.
 For the rest, there's this [video](https://youtu.be/c5lakP_V1n0).

 ![hv_1](previews/hv_1.png)